Motion-Informatics/Student-Backend-Task-PDT/README.md

    - Mount the local `database` folder into the container at `/var/task/database`
    - Start the container using the `pdt-backend-task` image

-   Once this script completes, your backend service should be running and accessible at `http://localhost:9000`.

 7. **Initialize the Database**